 Even when we come to understand this on an intellectual level, though, while it begins to provide us with some relief, we have not absorbed this understanding in our gut.
 It has not become our default way of observing the world.
 And so our learned way of looking at ourselves and the world around us continues to press upon us.
 But over time, as we reinforce this understanding, it slowly enters our bloodstream and becomes more and more our default.

 5. Experiencing things directly, being one with all things: In this step, aware of the emptiness of everything in your ego-mind, all barriers between you and the world around you are removed and so you are at one with all things ... whether it’s the weather, animals, trees, or people, even unkind people.
 It is often put that one affirms “not two.”
-This means to experience them as they are ... with dispassion, free of labels, and free of the intervention of our ego thinking-mind.
+This does not mean that you are them, or they are you.
+It means instead to experience things as they are ... with dispassion, free of labels, and free of the intervention of our ego thinking-mind.

 To be dispassionate is to neither romanticize nor demonize something.
 It is to view something impartially, free of bias ... objectively rather than subjectively.
 To be free of labels is to be free of the value judgments we place on things based on our learned experience (remember the weather example).
 To be free of the intervention of our ego thinking-mind is to be free of all the neuroses housed in that mind ... primarily our habit of constantly asking ourselves “what if ...” which brings on fear, anxiety, and frustration either because of what we foresee or because we have no way of knowing what will happen in the future.